YuxinSUN89/A-SIMPLE-TRADING-BOT/README.md

 ```python
 symbols = ['AA', 'AAL', 'UAL', 'NIO', 'AMD', 'NCLH', 'BYND', 'DAL', 'ATVI', 'WORK', 'VIRT', 'AAPL', 'AMC', 'TSLA']
 ```
-and number of shares you want to purchase each time (the example here is to buy more shares for small-cap stock and less shares for large-cap stocks)
+and number of shares you want to purchase each time (the example here is to buy more shares for small-cap stocks and less shares for large-cap stocks)
 ```python
 loading = {
     'AA': 100,